 A souvenir book has been published to complement the exhibition, and to pay tribute to the 1960s, it has been designed in the style of a record sleeve.
 The book is illustrated with magnificent photos, some of which have never been seen before, from de Bibliothèque et Archives nationales du Québec’s Fonds Jean-Louis Frund.
 Short descriptions accompany the photos, as well as accounts from various music industry figures, such as Gilles Valiquette, Sylvain Cormier, Claude Rajotte, and François Pérusse.
 Some of these accounts will be presented over the course of the exhibition on the Museum’s website and social media pages.
 The souvenir book is available at the Museum Shop for $9.50 plus tax.

-The Beatles in Montreal was produced by Pointe-à-Callière, the Montréal Museum of Archaeology and History, and presented by Rouge FM et Musimax.
-Pointe-à-Callière thanks the Royal BC Museum, partner of the exhibition and its sponsors: Aéroport de Montréal, Air Canada, InterContinental Hotel, La Vitrine culturelle, La Presse, and The Gazette.
+The Beatles in Montréal exhibition is produced by Pointe-à-Callière, the Montréal Archaeology and History Complex, and is presented by Rouge FM and MusiMax.
+Pointe-à-Callière thanks its partner, the Royal BC Museum, and its sponsors: Aéroports de Montréal, Air Canada, Intercontinental Hotel, La Vitrine culturelle, La Presse, and The Gazette.